Measles

 Diagnosis

-The diagnosis is made through a physician's examination, who will examine the signs of the disease and find out if you have been in contact with a patient with measles.
-They can also refer you for a laboratory test to diagnose measles.
+Diagnosis is made through a doctor's examination.
+The doctor will look for symptoms of measles and check if you have been in contact with someone who has measles.
+They may also send you for a lab test to confirm the diagnosis.

 Duration

-Symptoms of the disease will usually appear between 8 to 12 days after exposure to the virus (but it can also range from 7 to 21 days after exposure).
+Symptoms usually show up 8 to 12 days after being exposed to the virus, but it can also take anywhere from 7 to 21 days.

 Treatment

-There is no treatment for measles, except for supportive care:
+There is no specific treatment for measles, only supportive care:

-- Drinking plenty of fluids to prevent dehydration, especially if you have a high fever or diarrhea.
+Drink lots of water to prevent dehydration, especially if you have a high fever or diarrhea.

 Isolation

-To prevent further transmission of measles and to avoid endangering lives, it is important to follow these rules:
+To prevent spreading measles and protect others, it’s important to follow these guidelines:

-- Stay home from the onset of the illness until at least 4 days have passed since the rash appeared.
+Stay home from the onset of measles until at least 4 days have passed since the rash appeared.

-- Do not go to work or educational frameworks.
-Those who have had measles will not be able to return to educational frameworks without medical approval.
+Do not go to work or school.
+Those who have had measles cannot go back to school without a doctor's note.

 When to seek medical treatment

-In any case of worsening of the patient's condition, consult the treating physician or another medical professional.
-For example, in cases of continuous and prolonged crying during an illness, severe ear pain, shortness of breath, unusual restlessness, or any other phenomenon that causes you concern.
+If the patient's condition worsens, consult a healthcare provider or professional.
+This includes cases with symptoms of continuous crying, severe ear pain, shortness of breath, unusual restlessness, or any other symptoms that are of concern.

 Vaccine for measles